-All development must be served by appropriate levels of parking.
-This should be in accordance with the adopted SPG on parking standards.
-Consideration must be given to electric and Ultra Low Emission Vehicles. the requirements for cycles, cars, motorcycles and service vehicles.
+All development must be served by appropriate levels of parking in accordance with the adopted SPG on parking standards.
+Consideration must be given to electric and Ultra Low Emission Vehicles..

-- 5.2.76 The availability of car parking has a major influence on how people choose to travel, therefore, For this reason the Council will seek to restrict developments that generate a high level of trips (e.g. offices, shops and leisure uses) tomust be located in areas locations-well served by public transport and active travel infrastructure.
-A carefully considered approach is required to ensure that appropriate parking is provided to serve developments, alongside the recognition that the availability of parking spaces and parking charges applied, are key tools in facilitating a reduction in journeys by private car and encouraging a change in mode choice towards more sustainable means of travel. - 5.2.77 For the purposes of this policy, the reference to 'appropriate' in respect of the quantum of parking refers to that which is consistent with the adopted SPG on Parking.
-The adopted Parking Standards SPG seeks to ensure a transparent and consistent approach to the provision of parking, submission of travel plans and sustainability considerations that will inform developers, designers and builders of what is expected of them and from them at an early stage of the development process. - 5.2.78 On-street car parking can cause problems by reducing road width, thereby affecting the free flow of traffic and adding to hazards for pedestrians, cyclists and other road users.
+- 5.2.76 The availability of car parking has a major influence on how people choose to travel.
+For this reason developments that generate a high level of trips must be located in areas well served by public transport and active travel infrastructure. - 5.2.77 The adopted Parking Standards SPG seeks to ensure a transparent and consistent approach to the provision of parking, travel plans and sustainability considerations that will inform developers, designers and builders of what is expected of them at an early stage of the development process. - 5.2.78 On-street car parking can cause problems by reducing road width, thereby affecting the free flow of traffic and adding to hazards for pedestrians, cyclists and other road users.
 Therefore, applications will be refused where the likelihood of on-street parking occurring will give rise to these concerns.
 In some instances this can also impact on the amenity of residents who have to compete for a car parking space.